kingston-hackSpace/DHT/README.md

 Both, the DHT22 and DHT11 are sensors that measure ambient temperature (°C / °F) and relative humidity (% RH).

+Range: about 0–50 °C. Ideal to measure ambient temperatures.

 More info : [here](https://learn.adafruit.com/dht)

+*Note: If you requiere high precision temperature readings (not humidity), and wider temperature ranges (below 0°C and higher than 50°C), then the [TEMP102 sensor] is more suitable for you.

 ----
 ### WHICH ONE SHOULD YOU CHOOSE?